aws/aws-cdk/packages/aws-cdk-lib/aws-codepipeline/README.md

 ## Trigger

-To trigger a pipeline with Git tags, specify the `triggers` property.
-When a Git tag is pushed, your pipeline starts.
+To trigger a pipeline with Git tags or branches, specify the `triggers` property.
+The triggers can only be used with pipeline type V2.

+### Push filter

+Pipelines can be started based on push events.
+You can specify the `pushFilter` property to filter the push events.
+The `pushFilter` can specify Git tags and branches.

+In the case of Git tags, your pipeline starts when a Git tag is pushed.
 You can filter with glob patterns.
 The `tagsExcludes` takes priority over the `tagsIncludes`.

-The triggers can only be used with pipeline type V2.

 ```ts
 declare const sourceAction: codepipeline_actions.CodeStarConnectionsSourceAction;